edgarcosta/endomorphisms/examples/corpus/README.md

 turns up (`endomorphisms/magma/upperbounds/UpperBounds.m:68-72`, and the same in the Sage original at `endomorphisms/UpperBounds/upper_bounds.py:65-73`, which resets on both the smaller-eta and the fewer-factors branch).
-`FieldIntersectionMatrix` then intersects only over the primes still in `eta_lower`.
-A larger `B` that finds a new eta-minimizing prime can therefore leave *fewer* primes in the intersection, and an intersection over fewer primes is larger, so the centers are larger and so is the total dimension.
+The centre step then intersects candidates only over the primes still in `eta_lower`.
+A larger `B` that finds a new eta-minimizing prime can therefore leave *fewer* primes in the intersection.
+An intersection over fewer primes is larger, so the centers and total dimension can grow.

 This is not a bug in the Magma port.
 The Magma is a faithful translation of the Sage, which does the same thing; do not "fix" the intrinsic on the strength of